nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/how-to-estimate-volume-usage.md

 *   Extracted text volume x2
 *   Metadata

-Note that the volume depends a lot of the backend, some database will not compress data other will compress big fields (MongoDB will compress everything).
+Note that the volume depends a lot on the backend, some database will not compress data other will compress big fields and MongoDB will compress everything.

 ### Elasticsearch